About the Journal

 Introduction

-ASIDE Internal Medicine adheres to the codes and best practices of COPE, ICMJE, OASPA, and the Think.
+ASIDE Internal Medicine follows the principles and recommendations of COPE, ICMJE, OASPA, and the Think.
 Check.
 Submit. initiative to ensure integrity, transparency, and fairness.
 This section clarifies expected ethical behavior for authors, editors, reviewers, and the publisher.

 1. Editorial Standards